Synesso/scweery/README.markdown

 ### Using a connection

 Nothing's happened with the database yet.
-It's just an object.
-To open a connection you first declare that you're _using_ it.
+It's just a bean.
+To open a connection you first declare that you are goin to _use_ it.

 <pre>
 use(petsDB) { connection =>